 - The preferred circuit is to be conducted to the West of the Airport at 800′ AMSL, remaining to the East (Airport side) of Boes Road.

 - Circuits conducted to the East of the Airport should comply with the fixed-wing aircraft circuit.

-Publication of FNA.in ERSA
+Publication of FLY NEIGHBOURLY ADVISORY NOTICE in ERSA

 The Airport will continue as a commercial and recreational airport serving the Mornington Peninsula and surrounding districts.
-To meet the increasing demands of its users and the growth of the Mornington Peninsula, it is expected that facilities at the Airport will grow.

 PAC presently permits the various emergency services servicing the Mornington Peninsula to use the Airport without charge.
 These emergency services operate fixed wing and helicopter aircraft and include police, fire services, search and rescue, air ambulance, infrastructure monitoring, and the Australian Defence Force.
 It is expected that with the continued active support of the Mornington Peninsula Shire Council for the Airport, PAC will be able to continue to permit the Airport to be used by these emergency services.